kyavu/cse15l-lab-reports/lab-week5/labreport3.md

 <br />

-> To specify the max and min directory levels to look for, `-maxdepth level` and `-mindepth level` can be used in the form: `find /path/to/search -max/mindepth 6`
+> To specify the max and min directory levels to look for, `-maxdepth level` and `-mindepth level` can be used in the form: `find /path/to/search -max/mindepth 6` [Source for -maxdepth](https://www.redhat.com/sysadmin/linux-find-command)
 - The search would search only up 6 levels or start at the sixth level.

  **EXAMPLE 1**: `find ./technical -maxdepth 1`